ThomasJackDalby/thomasjackdalby.github.io/README.md

 # thomasjackdalby.github.io

-Contains all the source for the site.
+As you can probably guess, this is the repo for my site.
+Nothing too fancy...
+I quite like the whole Jekyll thing :O